Toroxx/Scripts/README.md

-# SetupScripts
+# Scripts Reference
-Setup Script for Server, Application Setup
+Setup Script for Server, Application

 - Servers
 - Application
+  * idevicelocation (Set the location on iDevices)